UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 take a moment and contact other people on your team to decide what is the best course of action.

-In this case the last option is the case, and we better call `chrisSaysHello()` first so that at least those two calls are in alphabetical order.
+In this lab, the last option is the most likely situation, and we better call `chrisSaysHello()` first so that at least those two calls are in alphabetical order.

 Chris would use the web editor to make those changes, deleting the `<<<<`, `====`,